5l1v3r1/pysploit/README.md

 * Create some payloads / payload execution frameworks (based off of network module interactions)

 * Potentially migrate exploitation into Twisted protocols that are created by the exploits (?)

+* Create machine profiles that log and remember successful exploit chains that lead to either user or system compromise.
+Should have the ability to 'one-shot' re-root a logged machine profile by executing a single function.